SNIFF: Reverse Engineering of Neural Networks with Fault Attacks: Preliminaries

 \subsection{Fault Injection on Neural Networks}

 The seminal work in the field of adversarial fault injection was published by Liu et al. in 2017~\cite{liu2017fault}.
-They introduced two types of attacks: \textit{single bias attack} changes the bias value in either one of the hidden layers (in case of ReLU or similar activation function) or output layer of the network to achieve the misclassification; while \textit{gradient descent attack} works in a similar way than Fast Gradient Sign Method~\cite{goodfellow2014explaining}, but changes the internal parameters instead of the input to the network.
+They introduced two types of attacks: \textit{single bias attack} changes the bias value in either one of the hidden layers (in case of ReLU or similar activation function) or output layer of the network to achieve the misclassification; while \textit{gradient descent attack} works in a similar way as Fast Gradient Sign Method~\cite{goodfellow2014explaining}, but changes the internal parameters instead of the input to the network.

 Practical fault injection by using a laser technique was shown by Breier et al. in 2018~\cite{breier2018practical}.
 They were able to disturb the instruction execution inside the general-purpose microcontroller to achieve the change of the neuron output.
-In their paper, they focused on behavior of three activation functions: in case of sigmoid and tanh, the fault resulted to inverted output, while in case of ReLU, the output was forced to be always zero.
+In their paper, they focused on behavior of three activation functions: in case of sigmoid and tanh, the fault resulted in an inverted output, while in case of ReLU, the output was forced to be always zero.
+The work was further extended in~\cite{hou2020security} and~\cite{hou2021physical} to show different attack strategies to improve the misclassification efficiency.

 A comprehensive evaluation of bitwise corruptions on various deep learning models was presented by Hong et al. in 2019~\cite{hong2019terminal}.
 They showed that most models have at least one parameter such that if there is a bit-flip introduced in its bitwise representation, it will cause an accuracy loss of over 90\%.